DK-Hostmaster/DKHM-RFC-AutoRenew/README.md

 <a id="xml-and-xsd-examples"></a>
 ### XML and XSD Examples

-All example XML files are available in the [DK Hostmaster EPP XSD repository](https://github.com/DK-Hostmaster/epp-xsd-files) in the [autorenew-dkhm-extension](https://github.com/DK-Hostmaster/epp-xsd-files/tree/autorenew-dkhm-extension) branch.
+All example XML files are available in the [DK Hostmaster EPP XSD repository](https://github.com/DK-Hostmaster/epp-xsd-files) in the [3.2 candidate][DKHMXSD3.2], which is currently a _pre-release_.

 <a id="description"></a>
 ## Description